Lactic acidosis occurs when the body produces too much lactic acid and cannot metabolize it quickly enough. The condition can be a medical emergency.

 Lactic acidosis can occur in people whose kidneys are unable to get rid of excess acid.

-Even when not related to just a kidney condition, some people’s bodies make too much lactic acid and are unable to balance it out.
+Even when not related to just a kidney condition, some people’s bodies make excess lactic acid and are unable to balance it out.

-There have been reports of lactic acidosis in people who take metformin, which is a standard non-insulin medication for treating type 2 diabetes mellitus.
+There have been reports of lactic acidosis in people who take metformin, which is a standard noninsulin medication for treating type 2 diabetes.
 However, the incidence is low, with equal to or less than 10 cases per 100,000 patient-years of using the drug, according to a 2014 report in the journal Metabolism.

 The incidence of lactic acidosis is higher in people with diabetes who also have other conditions, such as congestive heart failure and kidney disease.
-For these people, lactic acidosis indicates a poor prognosis.
+For these people, lactic acidosis indicates a poor outlook.

-The man’s daily metformin prescription was changed to the maximum allowed a few weeks before his admission to hospital.
+Doctors changed the man’s daily metformin prescription to the maximum allowed a few weeks before the hospital admission.

-Metformin was determined to be the potential cause of his lactic acidosis, taking into account his comorbid diseases, his health when he arrived at the hospital, and medication he was prescribed beforehand.
+Metformin was determined to be the potential cause of his lactic acidosis, considering his comorbid diseases, his health when he arrived at the hospital, and previous prescribed medication.

 Lactic acidosis can be a serious complication of antiretroviral therapy that prevents the replication of HIV.

-Antiretroviral treatments make it harder for the body to stay within a normal level of lactate acid, so those people taking some antiretroviral therapies for HIV are at a higher risk for lactic acidosis.
+Antiretroviral treatments make it more difficult for the body to stay within a typical level of lactate acid, so those people taking some antiretroviral therapies for HIV are at a higher risk for lactic acidosis.

-In cases of people who are healthy, lactic acidosis can happen after strenuous physical exercise.
+In cases of people who are healthy, lactic acidosis can occur after strenuous physical exercise.

 When this mismatch occurs during intense exercise, symptoms may include a burning feeling in the muscles, nausea, and weakness.

-A higher incidence of this type of lactic acidosis is linked to people who are critically ill, including those with sepsis, which is often a life-threatening complication of infection.
+A higher incidence of this type of lactic acidosis is associated with people who are critically ill, including those with sepsis, which is often a life threatening complication of infection.

-While a doctor is trying to find the underlying cause of lactic acidosis, or if the exact cause cannot be immediately found, treatments are given to support oxygen delivery and circulation.
+While a doctor is trying to find the underlying cause of lactic acidosis or cannot immediately find the exact cause, they will provide treatments to support oxygen delivery and circulation.

 Treatments can include:

-- oxygen, delivered with a face mask or another way
+- oxygen via a face mask or another way

 - positive pressure ventilation to deliver oxygen to the lungs